runekaagaard/snowscript/README.rst

 Dictionary
 ----------

-The key and value of each key/value pair is separated by whitespace.
+The key and value of each key/value pair are separated by ":".

 snowscript::

     series = [
-        "Heroes" [
+        'Heroes': [
-            :genre "Science Fiction",
+            'genre': 'Science Fiction',
-            :creator Tim Kring",
+            'creator': 'Tim Kring',
-            :seasons 4,
+            'seasons': 4,
         ],
-        "Game Of Thrones" [
+        'Game Of Thrones': [
-            :genre "Medieval fantasy",
+            'genre': 'Medieval fantasy',
-            :creator "David Benioff",
+            'creator': 'David Benioff',
-            :seasons 2,
+            'seasons': 2,
         ],
     ]